 Atlanta on Man v.
 Food

 Emory grad Adam Richman hosted “Man v.
 Food” on the Travel Channel from 2008 to 2012.
 Although the show no longer produces new episodes, you can still catch reruns and relive the magic that was Richman seeking out the nation’s “biggest” dishes and taking on restaurants’ challenges.
 When “Man v.
-Food” came to Atlanta, Richman went straight to The Vortex for their Double Coronary Bypass Burger.
+Food” came to Atlanta, Richman went straight to The Vortex—one of the city's best sports bars—for their Double Coronary Bypass Burger.
 There’s no challenge per say, other than the burger itself.
 This not-so-low-carb burger consists of three fried eggs, four slices of American cheese, and five slices of bacon, with two grilled cheese sandwiches as buns.
 Holy cow!
-If you want one yourself take note: the burger clocks in at 4,451 calories and is only available Monday through Friday, 2:00 p.m. to 5:00 p.m.
+If you want one yourself take note: the burger clocks in at 4,451 calories and is only available Monday through Friday, 2 p.m. to 5 p.m.
 So, no luck having a heart attack on weekends, holidays or after takeout.

 04 of 09